 Ways to Improve Learning Engagement

-If you are not sure how to improve employee engagement through fun-oriented learning, you have several options to get started:
+If you are not sure how to improve employee engagement strategies through fun-oriented learning, you have several options to get started:

 - Create quizzes about job duties, organizational values, and other facts that you want your employees to know.

 - Set up a scavenger hunt with bar codes or augmented reality to encourage your employees to participate in hands-on learning.

 - Allow employees to unlock content as they progress to new levels in your learning system.

 You can achieve all of these goals with the HubEngage internal communication platform.